ortus-boxlang/boxlang-docs/beyond-the-100/image-manipulation.md

 # Image Manipulation

-Boxlang has an extensive and awesome image manipulation library that allows you to create and manipulate images with easy syntax.
-We cannot see every detail about image manipulation, but it is necessary to understand that this functionality is easy in Boxlang and exists.
+BoxLang has an extensive and awesome image manipulation library that allows you to create and manipulate images with easy syntax.
+We cannot see every detail about image manipulation, but it is necessary to understand that this functionality is easy in BoxLang and exists.

 Apart from core image functions, all functions can be applied to an image object as member functions.
-Yes, Boxlang allows you to deal with image objects natively.
+Yes, BoxLang allows you to deal with image objects natively.

 ```java
 imgObj = imageRead("http://cfdocs.org/apple-touch-icon.png");